needle-mirror/com.unity.polyspatial.visionos/Documentation~/TutorialCreateFromTemplate.md

+---
+uid: psl-vos-tutorial-template
+---
 # Starting a new visionOS  project from the Immersive App Template
 <a name="starting-a-new-visionos-mr-project-from-the-project-template"></a>

-Unity’s [visionOS Template]() <!-- todo when hosted: link to vOS Tempalte --> provides a starting point for visionOS development in Unity.
+Unity’s [visionOS Template](https://drive.google.com/drive/folders/1Oe-6bBCCmk7okbK832HWiYFbM8mV0XrZ) provides a starting point for visionOS development in Unity.
 The template configures project settings, pre-installs the right XR related packages, and includes various pre-configured Example Assets to demonstrate how to set up a project that is ready to deploy to visionOS.

 For more information on hardware and Unity version requirements visit [Requirements](Requirements.md)